Arab satellite lists: List of Arab satellite lists

-Usually, these lists signed vote-sharing agreements either with their patron or one another but the Independent Faction for Israeli Arabs and Progress and Work in 1959, Cooperation and Brotherhood in 1973, and all lists in 1951 and in 1981 have not sign an agreement.
+Usually, these lists signed vote-sharing agreements either with their patron or one another but all lists in 1951, and Progress and Work in 1961, did not sign an agreement, same with groups without a patron like the Independent Faction for Israeli Arabs and Progress and Work in 1959, and all lists in 1981.

-Before the 1981 election, the Zionist parties like Alignment dropped their support the satellite lists and none of them crossed the threshold.
+Before the 1981 election, the Zionist parties like Alignment dropped their support for the satellite lists and none of them crossed the threshold.
 Arab Brotherhood List led by Haneh Hadad and Arab Citizens' List led by Nuri el-Okbi had previous ties to HaAvoda but el-Okbi ran a radical campaign to attract non-Bedouin Arabs and neither were sanctioned by them.
 Hadad later joined Alignment.
+Other parties also listed as Arab lists while lacking a patron are "Coexistence in Justice" (1977) and "Supporters of Democracy" (1961).

 Elections

 The table below shows the votes of Arab-Israelis for Arab-led political parties, Jewish-led political parties and the satellite lists: